 Dayton real estate is some of the most expensive in Maine, although Dayton house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dayton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Dayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dayton are a mix of both white- and blue-collar jobs.
 Overall, Dayton is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Dayton who work in management occupations (13.61%), office and administrative support (9.17%), and sales jobs (8.18%).

 Also of interest is that Dayton has more people living here who work in computers and math than 95% of the places in the US.